By: Leslie Pinkerton, Marketing Content Manager, 10/31/17

 But they take it one step further and allow you to customize files, assign pre-approved access to users, create workflows, and easily search for assets.
 What can take hours to find within a messy shared drive only takes seconds with a cloud-based marketing portal.

 Any one of the above benefits would be enough to convince businesses to move their files into the cloud.
 But when you add up everything?
 It’s approaching no-brainer territory.
-For more information on the ways MarcomCentral uses the cloud, fill out the form to your right to receive a free product demonstration.
+For more information on the ways MarcomCentral uses the cloud, click the button below to receive a free product demonstration.